 In the mid 19th century, a paletot was considered to be a waisted or at least slightly waisted overcoat with certain peculiarities with regard to is cut.
-Many paletots resembled a frock coat and could be worn without an vest-like undercoat.
-In detail,the features were as follows:
+Many paletots resembled a frock coat and could be worn without a vest-like undercoat.
+In detail, the features were as follows:

 - Paletots generally had no waist seam, although some had one in the front only, which was placed below the waist-level.
-Often, a back seam or a back vent were non existent and if, the vent was quite short.
+Often, a back seam or a back vent were non existent but if present, the vent was quite short.

-- A Paletot always showed some form of side seams were always present while side pleats were usually absent.
+- A Paletot always showed some form of side seams while side pleats were usually absent.

 - The fronts were sometimes fastened by a fly and occasionally, buttons reached down to the hem of the topcoat.

-- The number of pockets on a Paletot vaired but they were generally found on the outside and tailored either as flap or as slip pockets.
+- The number of pockets on a Paletot varied but they were generally found on the outside and tailored either as flap or as slip pockets.